DrLex0/FFCP-GCodeSnippets/README.md

 For this to work, inside your WSL environment you must have a command `wslpath` that converts Windows paths to their Linux equivalent.
 This is automatically the case if you have Windows 10 version 1803 or newer with a standard WSL image.
 If not, follow the instructions in the file *poor_mans_wslpath.txt.*

+As a fallback for those Windows users who cannot use WSL, there is an alternative BAT script `simple_ffcp_postproc.bat` that can be used as post-processing script.
+It performs the two most essential functions of the `make_fcp_x3g` script, namely the tool temperature workaround and invoking GPX.
+It requires Perl to be installed, instructions are inside the file.
+This is only the bare minimum to use Slic3r with the FFCP, it is much recommended to use the Bash script instead if you can.

 ## License
 These files are released under a Creative Commons Attribution 4.0 International license.